Emergency Preparedness Information

 • Some facilities have emergency generators that will maintain limited power.

-• Follow directions from facilities, resident advisors, or University Police personnel.
+• Follow directions from facilities, Community Assistants, or University Police personnel.

 Quickly determine the best way to protect your life.
 Take decisive action.